 Table 1.
-The Results of the Current State Analysis Results Researcher ESG integration varies among asset management firms.
-Some firms Sciarelli et al. demonstrate full ESG commitment; others do not.
-Clear communication on (2021) ESG is essential for investor confidence.
+The results of the Current State Analysis Results Researcher ESG integration varies among asset management firms.
+Some firms demonstrate full ESG commitment; others do not.
+Clear communication on ESG is essential for investor confidence.
 SRI strategies contribute to sustainable development goals.
-The regression model shows higher returns than the valuation model.
-The Olejnik and regression model has a Sharpe ratio of 0.76.
-The maximum retracement for Stefańska the regression model is 25.34%.
-The information ratio for the regression (2023) model is 2.42.
+Sciarelli et al. (2021) The regression model shows higher returns than the valuation model.
+The regression model has a Sharpe ratio of 0.76.
+The maximum retracement for the regression model is 25.34%.
+The information ratio for the regression model is 2.42.
 Larger positions reduce the effectiveness of the model in quantitative investing.
-Risk factors are positively associated with investment priorities and Saini et al. strategies.
-Awareness moderates investment prioritization and decision- (2024) making.
+Olejnik and Stefańska (2023) Risk factors are positively associated with investment priorities and strategies.
+Awareness moderates investment prioritization and decision-making.
 Risk tolerance effectively predicts investment strategy.
 Investment priorities and strategies are correlated with decision-making.
-Risk propensity The proposed methodology integrates the AUD DEMATEL and TOPSIS Vazdani tochniques This approach addresses uncertainty in expert judgment Chamzini ot al regarding investment strategies.
-The model effectively prioritizes investment (2014) strategies under interdenendent criteria Fuzzy linguistic variables are used (2014) to help experts evaluate the importance of criteria and to assess alternatives.
-Investment Strategy (percentage invested in risky assets) is a dependent Ngugi and variable (Y).
+Risk propensity influences diversification and investment priorities.
+Saini et al. (2024) The proposed methodology integrates the AHP, DEMATEL, and TOPSIS techniques.
+This approach addresses uncertainty in expert judgment regarding investment strategies.
+The model effectively prioritizes investment strategies under interdependent criteria.
+Fuzzy linguistic variables are used to help experts evaluate the importance of criteria and to assess alternatives.
+Yazdani- Chamzini et al., (2014) Investment Strategy (percentage invested in risky assets) is a dependent variable (Y).
 Scheme Size (SS) is the independent variable (X1).
-Scheme Njuguna (2018) Design (SD) as another independent variable (X2).
-Significant relationship ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, between scheme size and investment in risky assets.
+Scheme Design (SD) as another independent variable (X2).
+Significant relationship between scheme size and investment in risky assets.
 Small schemes invest less in risky assets than larger ones.
 Statistical significance was found in the difference in investment size among scheme sizes.
-The analyst's textual opinions generated significant investment returns.
-The Yang (2023) hedge portfolio showed a daily return of 0.17% as the opinion changed.
+Ngugi and Njuguna (2018) The analyst's textual opinions generated significant investment returns.
+The hedge portfolio showed a daily return of 0.17% as the opinion changed.
 Positive opinion portfolios generally have higher returns.
 Significant difference in returns between the highest and lowest opinion quartiles.
 Investment strategies based on textual opinions are economically valuable.
-This study identifies priority areas for banking investment strategies.
-It Zhurakhovska nignights low investment activity in Ukrainian banks.
-Ukrainian banks (2023) diversification and ensuring liquidity.
-The emphasis is placed on financial inclusion for investment activities Foreign and domestic ownership negatively affect the performance of Susanto et al investment strategies.
-There is no significant difference in the performance (2024) improvement of ownership types.
-Companies need time to see the impact of () investment strategies.
+Yang (2023) This study identifies priority areas for banking investment strategies.
+It highlights low investment activity in Ukrainian banks.
+Ukrainian banks mainly invest in government securities.
+Investment strategies include diversification and ensuring liquidity.
+The emphasis is placed on financial Zhurakhovska (2023)

+Foreign and domestic ownership negatively affect the performance of investment strategies.
+There is no significant difference in the performance improvement of ownership types.
+Companies need time to see the impact of investment strategies.
 Foreign ownership improves research and development capabilities.
-Mixed findings on the impact of foreign ownership on productivity.
-Integrating the BPNN improves asset pricing accuracy.
-Stock prices are often Chen et al. undervalued based on income valuations.
-The level of risk-taking affects long- (2022) term buying strategies.
-Overvaluation occurs when price changes exceed 10%.
-This form small sub-success the understanding of the section of th Ciarra (2020) This framework enhances the understanding of innovation funding decisions.
-Sierra (2020)
+Mixed findings on the impact of foreign ownership undervalued based on income valuations.
+The level of risk-taking affects longterm buying strategies.
+Overvaluation occurs when price changes exceed